MichaelG259/mag259-it265-002-2026/docs/Module-001-Dev-Log.md

 #### Free Thinking
 - Brainstorm or reflect on design ideas, architecture patterns, or potential improvements.
 - N/A

 #### Next Steps
-- Tasks or experiments to focus on during the next session.
--  <!--Your entry here or N/A if not applicable for this entry-->
+- Consider refining the logo or name.